percona/pmm/docs/api/access-control/access-control.md

 ---
-title: Access Control
+title: Overview
-slug: access-control
+slug: access-control-overview
-category: 61fc63ec4601b10049339d79
+category: 66eaff8bc9d854001991ee4f
 hidden: 0
 ---

-## Overview

 Access Control in PMM can be used to restrict access to individual metrics.
 Access Control is in **tech preview** and needs to be enabled manually from PMM settings before it can be used.